4dboard/Proxy-yxorP/docs/classes/yxorP/lib/proxy/Psr7/LimitStream.md

 ### getSize

-Returns the size of the limited subset of data {@inheritdoc}
+Get the size of the stream if known.

 ```php
 public getSize(): int|null